nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 :information_source:   Your task's status will be set to 'not done' by default.

+## Constraints
+In order to maximise the efficiency of adding tasks and ensuring that there are no unnecessary attributes, there are two constraints to the attributes that can exist on the tasks that you create or edit.
+1. Tasks cannot have Date and Recurring Schedule at the same time.
+2. Tasks cannot have Duration on its own without a Date or Recurring Schedule.

+When it comes to Dates and Recurring Schedules, the main purpose of a Date attribute is to give a task a deadline or a single day to carry out the task itself.
+This should not co-exist with a Recurring Schedule, which can also indicate a task's deadline or day to carry out the event, except it is being repeated on a weekly or biweekly basis.

+As for the Duration of a task, it will be confusing to you as a user when you have multiple tasks with durations but no date specified.
+As such, this might cause you to miss your task or lower the efficiency of utilizing PlanIT when searching for tasks.

 ## List of Commands

 <div markdown="block" class="alert alert-info">